herotc/hero-rotation/README.md

-**Not every specs are update for BfA, please check the table below (Supported Rotations), if a spec is in WIP or Outdated, please do not report an issue about it.**
+**Not every spec is updated for BfA, so please check the table below (Supported Rotations).
+If a spec is in WIP or Outdated status, please do not report an issue about it.**

-**If you are experiencing issues with AoE rotation (likely abilities not being recommended), be sure to have enemies nameplates enabled and enough nameplates shown (camera can hide them).**
+**If you are experiencing issues with AoE rotations (likely abilities not being recommended), be sure to have enemies nameplates enabled and enough nameplates shown (camera can hide them).**

 **If you see an icon with "POOL" written inside, it means you have to pool your resources.
-It's a normal behavior, please see this [link explaining resource pooling](https://wow.gamepedia.com/Resource_pooling).**
+It's a normal behavior.
+Please see this [link explaining resource pooling](https://wow.gamepedia.com/Resource_pooling).**

+**If you update the addon via the Twitch Client and wish to get every change as they are released, please set the addon type to Alpha by right clicking the addon name and selecting Alpha under Release Type.
+Note that this can potentially include updates that break functionality!**

 # HeroRotation
 [![GitHub license](https://img.shields.io/badge/license-EUPL-blue.svg)](https://raw.githubusercontent.com/herotc/hero-rotation/master/LICENSE) [![GitHub forks](https://img.shields.io/github/forks/herotc/hero-rotation.svg)](https://github.com/herotc/hero-rotation/network) [![GitHub stars](https://img.shields.io/github/stars/herotc/hero-rotation.svg)](https://github.com/herotc/hero-rotation/stargazers) [![GitHub issues](https://img.shields.io/github/issues/herotc/hero-rotation.svg)](https://github.com/herotc/hero-rotation/issues)